grinnell-cs/csc151-dh/_readings/recursion-magic.md

 ```

 Starting by assuming that the recursive call worked led them (or
 us) to the answers.
-And that might be familiar?
+And that might be familiar.
 We often design
 procedures by decomposing them into "smaller" helper procedures
 which we assume we can implement.
 It's just that in this case, the
 smaller procedure is the one we are writing.